ibm-ecosystem-engineering/ibm-enterprise-catalog-tiles/README.md

 # IBM Cloud setup utilities as Private Catalog tiles

 IBM Cloud setup utilities helps to create IAM entries and some basic services in IBM cloud account.
-The Utilities are created as Private Catalog tiles and users can run the tiles to get them created IBM Cloud Account.
+The Utilities are created as Private Catalog tiles and users can run the tiles to get them created in IBM Cloud Account.

 Here is the complete list of utilities available.